 The pinna and area over the mastoid process should be inspected for redness and swelling.
 The pinna is gently tugged; significant pain exacerbation with tugging suggests otitis externa.
 The ear canal should be examined for redness, discharge, swelling, cerumen or foreign body, and any other lesions.
-The TM should be examined for redness, perforation, and signs of middle ear fluid collection (eg, bulging, distortion, change in normal light reflex).
-A brief bedside test of hearing Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
+The tympanic membrane should be examined for redness, perforation, and signs of middle ear fluid collection (eg, bulging, distortion).
+A brief bedside test of hearing Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
 More than 10% of people in the US have some degree of hearing loss that compromises their... read more should be conducted, including the Weber and Rinne tests Physical examination using a 512-Hz tuning fork.

 The throat should be examined for erythema, tonsillar exudate, peritonsillar swelling, and any mucosal lesions suggesting cancer.